WTSupported in traditional Synergy on Windows

 status = %SS_SELECT(socket, seconds, microseconds)

-If successful, returns SS_SUCCESS (0) one of the errors in Error codes returned by %SS_SELECT below. (n)
+Returns SS_SUCCESS (0) or one of the errors in Error codes returned by %SS_SELECT below. (n)

 A descriptor of an open socket created by %SS_SOCKET. (i4)